Qualifications

 Endeavour to source a placement with an employer prior to enrolment on the course.

-Applicants who do not meet the minimum entry requirements in Mathematics and English will be provided with advice regarding suitable alternative courses and may be offered a place on a suitable bridging programme.
+Applicants who do not meet the minimum entry requirements in Mathematics and English will be provided with advice regarding suitable alternative courses.

 Non-native speakers must provide evidence of competency in English Language.